heades/note-template/README.md

-A Note Template using Ott and LaTeX
+A Paper Template using Ott and LaTeX
 ---

-The point of this template is to write a note using Ott and LaTeX quickly when I have ideas.
+The point of this template is to start a paper using Ott and LaTeX quickly.
 This is really easy to get compiling, because it compiles as is!
 However, if you are like me, and like to name things, then change the following.

 First, in [Makefile](Makefile) change the following lines:

 ```
 # Name of the note:
-Name := note
+Name := paper
 # Name of the language (ott spec name):
 OTTPrefix := spec
 ```